-- Part I addresses topics that are consistent between the Plans administered by Anthem BCBS and Cigna - for example, eligibility and basic coverage terms. - Chapters ending in "A" contain Claims-Administrator-specific supplements to topics addressed in the corresponding chapter - for example, Chapter 3 addresses basic coverage terms, and Chapter 3A contains Anthem-BCBS-specific or Cigna-specific modifications to those terms. - Part II addresses topics handled differently by these two Claims Administrators for example, how their respective Networks are maintained and their "Precertification" / "Prior-Authorization" requirements work.
+- Part I addresses topics that are consistent between the Plans administered by Anthem BCBS and Cigna for example, eligibility and basic coverage terms. - Chapters ending in "A" contain Claims-Administrator-specific supplements to topics addressed in the corresponding chapter - for example, Chapter 3 addresses basic coverage terms, and Chapter 3A contains Anthem-BCBSspecific or Cigna-specific modifications to those terms. - Part II addresses topics handled differently by these two Claims Administrators for example, how the applicable Claims Administrator's Network is maintained and how its "Precertification"/"Prior-Authorization" requirements work.